wc356/growsquares-assessment/README.md

 ### Your Task

-Implement Mapbox into a React app and add some interactivity.
-Use [this link](https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/) for more details.
+Implement Mapbox into a React app with some Redux functionality.

+__Requirements:__
+- Use [this link](https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/) for initial setup details.
+- Implement using react and redux
+- Whenever you click on the map, send a click event that adds the coordinate to the redux store
+- All the previous clicked coordinates should show up next to/near the map
+- Each coordinate can be deleted
+- Briefly document your process in SOLUTION.md

 ### Setup